lvreynoso/Call-Routing-Project/README.md

 Memory used: 119.3 mb

 ```
-The cost gets way slower for larger files!
+The cost is way too expensive for larger files!
 This is not a great method :(

 But, it gets better ...